bartificer/programming-by-stealth/docs/pbs49.md

 // key x maps to value: y
 ```

-In the real world we would never write the whole process out so explicitly, we would instead collapse it to simply:
+In the real world, we would never write the whole process out so explicitly.
+We would instead collapse it to simply:

 ```javascript
 const myObj = {